ftc2/phpbb_pg2mysql/README.md

 Convert phpBB 3.2 PostgreSQL db to MySQL for migration to Discourse, XenForo, or other forum software

 ## Why
-The [current phpBB import script](https://github.com/discourse/discourse/tree/main/script/import_scripts/phpbb3) does not support postgres.
+The [current Discourse phpBB import script](https://github.com/discourse/discourse/tree/main/script/import_scripts/phpbb3) does not support postgres.
 It will eventually be deprecated in favor of the much faster [bulk importer](https://github.com/discourse/discourse/blob/main/script/bulk_import/phpbb_postgresql.rb), but it's not ready yet (maybe in 6-12mo?).

+XenForo only supports migrations from MySQL db sources.

 ## How
 Here is my janky solution.
 Basically any migration is jank, though, right?